 We require two people who can act as referees for you and who are able to provide informed responses on your personal suitability for the programme.
 A referee should be someone who has known you for one year or more in the capacity of employer, educator, work colleague or person of community standing, ie Kaumatua, Minister or similar.
 Your referee should not be a friend, flatmate, relative or someone who has not known you for at least a year.
 The information your referee supplies is confidential to those involved in the selection process.

 For general entry requirements see Massey University entry requirements.

-The Master of Clinical Practice (Nursing) may be awarded with a class of honours for students who complete with sufficient merit within two years of full-time study or within five years of part-time study.
+The Master of Clinical Practice (Nursing) may be awarded with a class of honours for students who complete with sufficient merit within two years of full-time study.